 Domenico’s dance manual

+Domenico wrote his book of dances in vernacular Italian rather than learned Latin so as to include all possible readers, including women, rather than only educated men.
 Domenico’s choreography, the earliest that survives, is detailed, but it is not a complete record.
-Assumptions are made, as readers were expected to be proficient dancers.
-Some instructions are ambiguous to the modern reader.
+Assumptions are made, as readers were expected to be proficient dancers, so some instructions are ambiguous to the modern reader.
 The music, always a single line rather than a complete arrangement, contains some errors.
 As we will see below, this can lead to more than one credible interpretation of a dance and its music.

 As well as choreography, in De arte saltandi & choreas ducendi Domenico explains his philosophy of dance in the renaissance writing style, in which an activity must be underpinned with justifying principles and, often, classical references.
 Underlying Domenico’s choreography is a sense of control, order and decorum.
 He explains that the components of dance combine to make as refined a demonstration of intellect and effort as can be found anywhere.